The Morgan Silver Dollar

 The American Silver Dollar is almost the same size and weight as the Spanish coin.
 Back in the later part of the 18th century the Spanish dollar was in wide use throughout the Americas.
 In fact it was used widely around the world and became the coin of legend, the famous pirate "Pieces of Eight".
 Now try training a parrot to say that and you are on your way to becoming a true pirate, getting a ship and crew may be slightly more difficult.

-The famous legend of George Washington throwing a Silver Dollar over the Potomac was probably a Mexican minted Eight Reales Silver Dollar.
+The famous legend of George Washington throwing a Silver Dollar over the Potomac was probably in reality a Mexican minted Eight Reales Silver Dollar.

 Here is the Bourbon King Carolus 1111 (King Charles the fourth, 1748-1819) on the obverse (front face or head).